apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

-The migration of the entire codebase to Spring Boot `3.3` is ongoing, and at the moment is waiting for the wider ecosystem of supporting frameworks and libraries to catch up to these changes.
-As a quick status update, we anticipate the work to finalize in the next few release candidates.
+The migration of the entire codebase to Spring Boot `3.3` is ongoing, and at the moment is waiting for the wider ecosystem of supporting frameworks and libraries to catch up to changes.
+We anticipate the work to finalize in the next few release candidates and certainly prior to the final release.

 ### OpenRewrite Upgrade Recipes